 We are parents of special education students who have voluntarily joined together to provide information and support to families of children in special education.
-We need healthy volunteer participation.
+We need healthy volunteer participation to continue to support our community.
 Please consider participating in some way – there are many ways to get involved and something to fit every schedule.

 Open Volunteer Positions

 - Serve as Chief Executive Officer.
 Ensure that the objectives of the organization are carried out according to the by-laws.
 Establish times and set agendas for board meetings.
 Work with the board to address concerns and needs.
 Attend bi-monthly meetings with the Director of Special Education and Superintendent PTG President Meetings

 - Works with and assists the president to facilitate smooth operation of Concord SEPAC.
 Attend bi-monthly meetings with the Director of Special Education and Superintendent PTG President Meetings.
 Attends board meetings.
 Assumes the residency at the end of the president’s term.